 GI Bill®.
-Active-duty military personnel, members of the reserve, members of the National Guard, veterans and children of deceased or disabled veterans may be eligible to receive monthly payments.
-Descriptions of these benefits may be found at the Department of Veteran Affairs website: www.benefits.va.gov/gibill.
-Application should be made at a local Veterans Administration office as soon as the student receives his letter of acceptance from the University.
+Active-duty military personnel, members of the reserve, members of the National Guard, veterans, and children of deceased or disabled veterans may be eligible to receive monthly payments. found at the Department of Veteran Affairs website: www.benefits.va.gov/gibill.
+Application should be made at a local Veterans Administration office as soon as the student receives his acceptance letter from the University.
 The MACU Registrar will send an Enrollment Certification to the VA office after the first day of classes.
 If the student is eligible for VA benefits, it will be a minimum of six weeks before the arrival of the first check.
 The student is still responsible for the entire amount of his school bill.
 A student must inform the Financial Aid office of GI Bill eligibility as soon as they are aware.
-Any student who has VA Benefits cannot combine "institutional" scholarships with VA tuition benefits to be above full-time tuition hours.
-Scholarships awarded will be prorated to not more than total tuition costs per semester.
+Any student with VA Benefits cannot combine institutional scholarships with VA tuition benefits to be above full-time tuition costs per semester.
+Scholarships awarded will be prorated to no more than total tuition per semester.